 On the morning of 28 January 2022, Goliath was on passage from Melbourne, Victoria to Devonport, Tasmania.
 The ship had departed Melbourne the previous evening and was bound for the bulk cement facility at Devonport’s berth number One West, where it usually berthed port side alongside.

 At about 1106, as the ship approached Devonport port limits (Figure 2), the third mate tested the ship’s bow thruster and had the main engine put on stand-by for manoeuvring.
-Shortly after, the master called Devonport vessel traffic service (VTS) on the port’s VHF radio working channel (VHF channel 14).
-The master reported the ship’s draught and pilotage exemption details to the VTS and requested permission to enter port limits.
-The VTS granted permission and advised that there was no expected traffic in the port.
+Shortly after, the watchkeeping integrated rating (IR) came to the bridge for helmsman duties.
+At about 1108, the master called Devonport vessel traffic service (VTS) on the port’s VHF radio working channel (VHF channel 14).
+The master reported the ship’s maximum draught of 6.6 m and pilotage exemption details to the VTS and requested permission to enter port limits and proceed inwards.
+The VTS granted permission and advised that there was no other traffic expected in the port.

 Figure 2: Section of chart Aus 164 showing Goliath’s track

 Source: Australian Hydrographic Office, annotated by the ATSB using electronically recorded data